Current Projects

 About me

-I am also a pianist who plays what I love like a broken record.
-Other than performing, I also enjoy studying theories of music and music history, occasionally composing in the old style.
+Aside from research, I am a pianist who plays what I love like a broken record.
+Other than performing, I enjoy studying theories of music and music history, occasionally composing in the old style.
 I take music not as a career but very seriously, because as Seneca says:

 Mihi crede, verum gaudium res severa est. (Sen. Ep.
 23.4)